Learning-and-Intelligent-Systems/predicators/README.md

-# predicators
+# predicators_behavior

 ## Repository Description

-This codebase implements a framework for *bilevel planning with learned neuro-symbolic relational abstractions*, as described in [this paper](https://arxiv.org/abs/2203.09634).
-Several features are concurrently under active development. **Please contact <tslvr@mit.edu> and <ronuchit@mit.edu> before attempting to use it for your own research.** In particular, this codebase aims to ultimately provide an integrated system for learning the ingredients of search-then-sample bilevel planning with learned abstractions.
-That includes: options, predicates, operators, and samplers.
+This codebase is a version of the [original codebase](https://github.com/Learning-and-Intelligent-Systems/predicators) of the same name that is integrated with the [iGibson simulator](https://svl.stanford.edu/igibson/), specifically [BEHAVIOR](https://behavior.stanford.edu/).
+Several features are concurrently under active development. **Please contact <njk@mit.edu> and <wbm3@mit.edu> before attempting to use it for your own research.** In particular, this codebase aims to enable features implemented in the original codebase to be evaluated on the large-scale problems from BEHAVIOR!

 ### Code Structure